 - AIRShip incorporate lossless compression, to reduce the amount of actual data being shipped/synchronised (we use similar compression libraries to those used by Winzip);

-- AIRShip MD5 checksums all data being delivered (if the sums didn’t match up, the Shipping Agents involved would stop transferring and post an error to the portal).
+- AIRShip uses CRC16 checksums to verify every packet of data and MD5 checksums to verify every 1MB block of data being delivered (if the sums didn’t match up, the Shipping Agents involved would stop transferring and post an error to the portal);

 Extension & Integration